saneku/Plume-traj/plume_backtraj.md

   When provided, saves hourly parcel-location maps during the backward advection loop (`parcel_positions_hour_XXX.png`).

 - `--colorbar-label` (default: `Parcel count`)
-  Label applied to the colorbars of all plots that display the SO₂ column field (initial parcel map, hourly snapshots, and the trajectory figure background).
-The emission-matrix colorbar always shows parcel counts.
+  Label applied to the column-field colorbars (initial parcel map, hourly snapshots) and to the emission-matrix colorbar.
+The mass-weighted emission figure always uses the label “Parcel mass”.

-- `--eruption-start` (optional, string)
+- `--emission-start` (optional, string)
   UTC start time of emission/eruption, e.g.:
   - `2021-04-10T15:00:00` or
   - `2021-04-10_15:00:00`
   Backward advection stops at this time, and all arrival times are measured relative to it.

-- `--eruption-end` (optional, string)
+- `--emission-end` (optional, string)
   UTC end time of the eruption/emission.
-When supplied together with `--eruption-start`, the emission matrix uses fixed time bins spanning this window and discards arrivals outside it.
+When supplied together with `--emission-start`, the emission matrix uses fixed time bins spanning this window and discards arrivals outside it.

 - `--so2-efolding-days` (optional, float)
   e-folding lifetime for SO₂ mass decay, in days.
 If set, parcel mass is increased backward in time to account for oxidation, affecting the mass-weighted emission matrix.